 How can anyone make rational decisions in a world where knowledge is limited, time is pressing, and deep thought is often unattainable?

-Shortly after the planes crashed into the towers in Manhattan some well-known academics got together to discuss1 how skilled people were at making choices involving low and ambiguous probability of a high-stakes loss
+Shortly after 9/11 some well-known academics got together to discuss1how people make choices involving low and ambiguous probability of a high-stakes loss.

 Whether we’re buying something at the grocery store or making a decision to purchase earthquake insurance, we operate in the same way.
-The presence of potentially catastrophic costs of errors does little to reduce our reliance on heuristics (or rules of thumb).
-Such heuristics serve us well on a daily basis.
-For simple decisions, not only are heuristics generally right but the costs of errors are small, such as being caught without an umbrella or regretting not picking up the Kraft peanut butter after discovering the store band doesn’t taste as you remember.
-However, in high-stakes decisions, heuristics can often be a poor method of forecasting.
+The possibility of catastrophic outcomes does little to reduce our reliance on heuristics (rules of thumb.)
+These serve us well most of the time, when the cost of an error is low.
+However, they can often be a poor technique for high-stakes decisions.

 In order to make better high-stakes decisions, we need a better understanding of why we generally make poor decisions.